scala/scala3/docs/_spec/03-types.md

 ### Type Constructors

-To each type constructor corresponds an _inferred type parameter clause_ which is computed as follow:
+To each type constructor corresponds an _inferred type parameter clause_ which is computed as follows:

 - For a [type lambda](#type-lambdas), its type parameter clause (including variance annotations).
 - For a [polymorphic class type](#type-designators), the type parameter clause of the referenced class definition.